mikolajjuda/rust-introduction/slides_en.md

 - prevention of data races between threads
 - strong type system inspired by functional languages (foundation of error handling)
 - low level programming features (pointers, unsafe, inline assembly)
-- interoperability with C (aand other languages)
+- interoperability with C (and other languages)
 - macros (declarative and procedural)
 - performance comparable with C
 - use of LLVM infrastructure
-- Cargo package manager integratd with [crates.io](https://crates.io) repository (and other tools) shipped with the compiler
+- Cargo package manager integrated with [crates.io](https://crates.io) repository (and other tools) shipped with the compiler

 <!-- reset_layout -->